Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-sample_delay.rst

 Sample Delay
 ======================

-Sample Delay a circular buffer based implementation of a delay filter for introducing delay into a time series.
+Sample Delay is a circular buffer based implementation of a delay filter for introducing delay into a time series.
+Please see design notes for an insight into the implementation.

 ~~~~~~~~~~~
 Entry Point